Michigan Public Health Admissions Ambassadors

 venerahm@umich.edu

 Hello!
-My name is Hanna, and I am a PhD student in the Biostatistics department.
-I completed my MS in Biostatistics here last April and my undergraduate at Pacific Lutheran University in Tacoma, WA in 2021.
-I am interested in clinical trials research and would be happy to talk to you about research interests or how to get involved.
-The Biostatistics department is incredibly supportive and collaborative, yet challenges its students to push their academic boundaries -- it is truly the best of both worlds!
+My name is Hanna, and I am a PhD candidate in the Biostatistics department.
+I completed my MS in Biostatistics here in April 2023 and my undergraduate at Pacific Lutheran University in Tacoma, WA in 2021.
+My dissertation research is in clinical trials methods (keywords: Sequential Multiple Randomized Trials, Zero Inflated Data) and I have been involved with several groups on campus over the past five years (STATCOM, Peer Mentoring, Admissions).
 Feel free to reach out with questions about anything from moving to Ann Arbor from out of state, to transitioning from a small undergrad institution, to navigating the Master's vs PhD decision (: Go Blue!

 rraksha@umich.edu